-Tri-County EMC is a non-profit rural electric utility cooperative.
+Tri-County EMC is a not-for-profit rural electric utility cooperative.
 We were chartered on May 8th, 1940, by way of the Rural Electrification Act and have since been an affiliate of the U.S. Department of Agriculture.
 We are one of 26 electric cooperatives in North Carolina and over 1,000 cooperatives nationwide.
 Our primary purpose is to provide safe, efficient electric energy to our members of Wayne, Duplin, Lenoir, Johnston, Jones, Sampson and Wilson counties.

 Tri-County Electric Membership Corporation is a member-driven cooperative committed to providing reliable electric power at a reasonable cost, to offering superior service, and to taking an active role in supporting the communities it serves.